medplum/medplum/packages/docs/docs/charting/representing-diagnoses.md

 As mentioned earlier, the [`Condition`](/docs/api/fhir/resources/condition) resource can be used to represent two types of diagnoses:

-1. Encounter diagnoses
+1. Encounter Diagnoses
-2. Problem list items
+2. Problem List Items

 ### Encounter Diagnosis